Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "mobile": "9876543210",
 &nbsp;&nbsp;&nbsp; "password": "mypassword123"
 }
-> 💡 Tips: You can replace the above values with your sign-up mobile number & password.
+> 💡 **Tip:** You can replace the above values with your sign-up mobile number & password.
 My system will handle this gracefully.
-> 💡 Note: If you give the mobile number that **already registered** as `Management` user account return **403** with message.
+> 💡 **Note:** If you give the mobile number that **already registered** as `Management` user account return **403** with message.

 #### ⚙️ How the Backend Processes
 **1. DTO + Input Validation**

-The request payload is validated using Spring’s `@Valid` annotation combined with `BindingResult`.
+- The request payload is validated using Spring’s `@Valid` annotation combined with `BindingResult`.
 If validation errors are detected, the system immediately responds with:
   - HTTP **400 Bad Request**
   - Detailed validation messages highlighting the invalid or missing fields

-This ensures that null, empty, or malformed mobile numbers and password fields are caught before reaching the authentication layer.
+- This ensures that null, empty, or malformed mobile numbers and password fields are caught before reaching the authentication layer.

 **2. Check if Mobile Number Exists in Management Table**